 Andrew W. Ward has served as a director of USA Compression GP, LLC since June 2011.
-Mr. Ward is currently a Partner and Managing Director of Riverstone.
-Mr. Ward previously served on the boards of directors of Buckeye GP LLC and its predecessor entities, or Buckeye, and MainLine Management LLC.
-Mr. Ward also serves on the board of directors of Gibson Energy Inc. and Niska Gas Storage Partners LLC.
+Mr. Ward has served as a Principal of Riverstone from 2002 until 2004, as a Managing Director since January 2005 and as a Partner and Managing Director since July 2009, where he focuses on the firm's investment in the midstream sector of the energy industry.
+Mr. Ward served on the boards of directors of Buckeye and MainLine Management LLC from May 2004 to June 2006.
+Mr. Ward has also served on the board of directors of Gibson Energy Inc. since 2008 and Niska Gas Storage Partners LLC since May 2006.
 Mr. Ward received his AB from Dartmouth College and received his M.B.A from the UCLA Anderson School of Management.

 Mr. Ward's experience in evaluating the financial performance and operations of companies in our industry make him a valuable member of our board.
-In addition, Mr. Ward's work with Gibson Energy, Inc. Buckeye and Niska Gas Storage Partners LLC has given him both an understanding of the midstream sector of the energy business and of the unique issues related to operating publicly-traded limited partnerships.
+In addition, Mr. Ward's work with Gibson Energy, Inc., Buckeye and Niska Gas Storage Partners LLC has given him both an understanding of the midstream sector of the energy business and of the unique issues related to operating publicly-traded limited partnerships.

 Olivia C. Wassenaar has served as a director of USA Compression GP, LLC since June 2011.
-Ms. Wassenaar is currently a Principal of Riverstone.
-Prior to joining Riverstone in 2008, Ms. Wassenaar was with Goldman Sachs in the Global Natural Resources investment banking group.
-In this capacity, she focused on mergers, equity and debt financings and leveraged buyouts for energy, power and renewable energy companies.
-Ms. Wassenaar received her A.B., magna cum laude, from Harvard College, pursued graduate studies in energy and environmental economics at the Yale School of Forestry & Environmental Studies and earned an M.B.A. from the Wharton School of the University of Pennsylvania.
+Ms. Wassenaar was an Associate with Goldman Sachs in the Global Natural Resources investment banking group from July 2007 to August 2008, where she focused on mergers, equity and debt financings and leveraged buyouts for energy, power and renewable energy companies.
+Ms. Wassenaar joined Riverstone in September 2008 as Vice President, and has served as a Principal since May 2010.
+In this capacity, she invests in and monitors investments in the midstream, exploration & production, and solar sectors of the energy industry.
+Ms. Wassenaar has also served on the board of directors of Northern Blizzard Resources Inc. since June 2011.
+Ms. Wassenaar received her A.B., magna cum laude, from Harvard College and earned an M.B.A. from the Wharton School of the University of Pennsylvania.